sebastien-dargoeuves-ipf/ipf-nmap-ip/README.md

 ## Configuration

-- You can change the port to be scanned by modifying the `NMAP_PORT` variable in the `settings.py` file or by setting the `NMAP_PORT` environment variable.
+- You can change the port(s) to be scanned by modifying the `NMAP_PORTS` variable in the `settings.py` file or by setting the `NMAP_PORTS` environment variable.
+It has to be a string in the format `22-23,80,443`.

 ## Logging